mvd81/new-docker-laravel-project-wizard/README.md

 * Change the chosen values (network name + ports + (test) database name) in the docker-compose.yml + sql_scripts/create_test_db.sql file
 * Start the Docker containers
-* Download + install the latest Laravel installation
+* Download + install the latest Laravel installation (optional)
-* Give you some information how to update the database config + .env file
+* * Give you some information how to update the database config + .env file
-* Open the project in the browser
+* * Open the project in the browser
 * Remove the installation wizard file

 ## How I am using this